 Timely scientific and financial reports represent a critical part of responsible stewardship of the donated dollars.
 We greatly appreciate your efforts to assist us in fulfilling these important commitments.
-Information in the annual and final scientific reports, as well as possibly from the General Audience Summary, may be shared with donors under a Non-Disclosure Agreement.
+Information in the annual and final scientific reports may be shared with donors under a Non-Disclosure Agreement.
 Therefore, do not include proprietary or confidential information.
 To access the forms for annual and final progress reports, go to https://proposalcentral.com/ under the "Deliverables" tab in post-award management.